Geodan/ALEX/README.md

 Our telegram bot is a fairly straightforward bot.
 First create a bot using the Botfather.
 Then get your token and put that in token.txt.
 After that, run the bot: ```python geo_query_bot.py```

+If you don't want to host it yourself: click on [this link](https://telegram.me/geo_query_bot), which will add the bot on your telegram client.

 ### QGIS plugin